Samsung TV Sound and Picture out of Sync? Fixing Audio Delay

 If nothing else has worked for you and you are still experiencing audio sync issues, another solution may be to restart your TV.
 This could fix any weird bugs that are causing the issues you are experiencing.

 Find the power cord going into the back of the TV and unplug it.
-Leave the power unplugged for about 20-30 seconds, then replace the power cord.
+Leave the power unplugged for a full 60 seconds, then replace the power cord.

 Power the TV back on and see if audio sync issues are fixed with the restart.